 While in the midst of the 2015 grant season, our work with the Turner Collection continues.
-Yesterday, we upgraded to the newest version (18.104.22.168) of Geomagic Design X and Geomagic Verify, and we have a new computer on the way that is specifically designed to handle large 3D datasets like ours.
+Yesterday, we upgraded to the newest version of Geomagic Design X and Geomagic Control X, and we have a new computer on the way that is specifically designed to handle large 3D datasets like ours.
 We have also begun scanning the smaller Caddo NAGPRA vessels in the collection.
-The addition of the NextEngineHD to our effort has made it possible to scan ever-smaller ceramics, which is increasing our productivity, however, we have found that the post-processing time for these smaller vessels regularly takes about twice as long.
-Nevertheless, we continue to move along at a good clip, and should complete the scanning portion of this project in late October, when we will move into the analysis of morphometrics.
+The addition of the new scanner to our effort has made it possible to scan ever-smaller ceramics, which is increasing our productivity, however, we have found that the post-processing time for these smaller vessels regularly takes about twice as long.
+Nevertheless, we continue to move along at a good pace, and should complete the scanning portion of this project in late October, when we will move into the analysis of morphometrics.

-This project is funded by a generous grant from the National Center for Preservation Technology and Training.
+This project is funded by the National Center for Preservation Technology and Training.